MTGSDK/mintegral_mopub_adapter_ios/README.md

     $ pod install
     ```

-    > Note: will automatically install Mintegral SDKs in the meantime of installing Mopub Adapters.So there is no need to add "Pod MintegralAdSDK" in Podfile.
+    > Note: Mintegral SDKs would be automatically installed in the meantime of installing Mopub Adapters.So there is no need to add "Pod MintegralAdSDK" in Podfile.

 7. Open your app's `.xcworkspace` file to launch Xcode.